ch4dwick/terraform-devops/README.md

 Terraform state is saved in S3 Bucket backend declared in main.tf. **DO NOT DELETE** this bucket or this folder without moving the state files first.
 Move the state files first either locally or another folder then update your local terraform states accordingly with `terraform init -update`

+Local state files will **not** work with this workflow as Github needs to be able to read the state files remotely or within the same filesystem as the project.

 There is currently no mechanism in place that prevents a junior DevOps from tagging a commit without your knowledge.
 Remember that tags trigger the apply workflow.
 You may need to implement the security mechanism yourelf.

 Multi-profile Provider authentication:

 As of v4 there are some changes impacting the way you use profiles in Terraform.
 Aside from the credentials stored in a named profile and using it in the .tf script, you need to export it in the same shell where you will be running the script.
 Failure to do this will result in inconsistent behavior on which accounts Terraform will use.

-Update: Removing the profile key and simply using environment variable AWS_PROFILE is simpler.
+Removing the profile key and simply using environment variable AWS_PROFILE is simpler.

 ## Stale plan file